Binyamin-Brion/render_engine/README.md

 ------------

 * Playback functionality.
 Upon exiting the program either through a graceful exit or unexpected termination, play back the history leading to the exit.
-Additionally is the ability to detach the camera from th playback and observe the scene from a different angle while viewing a historical scene.
-Furthermore is the ability to continue the playback past the last stored frame to see if any changes made in code had the desired effect.
+Additionally is the ability to detach the camera from the playback and observe the scene from a different angle while viewing a historical scene.
+Furthermore is the ability to continue the playback past the last stored historical frame to see if any game logic changes made in the code had the desired effect.

 Technologies Used
 ===============